undus5/undus/content/posts/archlinux-install-luks-btrfs-systemd-boot.md

 weight      = 1000
 +++

-Joining in the "by the way" club, finally.
+Joining in the "btw" club, and stopped distro hopping finally.

 <!--more-->